Katila-R-Nag/Credit-card-fraud-detection/README.md

    kaggle datasets download -d mlg-ulb/creditcardfraud -p data/ unzip data/creditcardfraud.zip -d data/
    ```
-2. Place the resulting `creditcard.csv` into the `data/` folder here.

-(I can't download this myself — Kaggle isn't reachable from my sandboxed environment — so this
-one step needs to happen on your machine.
-Everything after this, I can help you build directly.)

 ## Roadmap (matches the 8-step plan)
 1. **Source data + add original layer** — `src/simulate_stream.py` generates a synthetic
    "live transaction stream" on top of the static dataset, so you're not just working with a